NayuKanii/Clever_ml/README.md

 # Clever_ml
 Clever is a dice game in which the goal is to get as many points as possible.
-I want to discover, through use of machine learning, if there are patterns that lead to ending up with more points.
+I want to discover, through use of machine learning, if there is a dominant strategy to the game.

 To do this I intend to do the following: